 Important: Push Sync will not create new Product Types on Shopify.
 All categories must exist prior to the sync attempt and exactly match the information sent by Heartland Retail.

 If any Product type information in Heartland Retail does not match what’s in your Shopify account, that item will fail to sync with the error “Invalid category”.

-All Shopify items require a Tax Class, you need designate whether an item is Taxable or not.
+All Shopify items require a Tax Class, you need to designate whether an item is Taxable or not.
 If left blank, we will set the item to Taxable.
 We recommend using a True or False for whether the Item is Taxable or not.
-All Taxes must be setup in Shopify to apply.
+All Taxes must be set up in Shopify to apply.